 Around the same time, Scott begun his own 16-piece big band, Scott Gwinnell Jazz Orchestra, to be the outlet for his arrangements.
 The SGJO, started in 1999 at the Music Menu Café, before moving to the Cadieux Café, Cliff Bells, and now Aretha's Jazz Cafe.
-Now in its 13th year, the SGJO has recorded two CDs, Basement Vibes, and Brush Fire; the latter winning awards from the Detroit Music Awards for best recording, and best jazz group.
+Now in its 22nd year, recorded three CDs, Basement Vibes, Brush Fire, and Mulgrew-ology; the latter winning awards from the Detroit Music Awards for best recording, and best jazz group.
 Mulgrew-ology rose to #32 on the national jazz-charts with recognition from organizations around the world.
 “The band is tight, the spirited arrangements lean, listenable, and balanced.”
-(Jazz.com) Highlight events for the SGJO are performances at the International Association of Jazz Educators confrence at Toronto, Canada with saxophonist Dave Liebman, and performances at Detroit Jazz Festival, Cliff Bells, and Detroit Institute of Arts with jazz bass virtuoso, John Clayton.
+(Jazz.com) Highlight events for the SGJO are performances at the International Association of Jazz Educators conference at Toronto, Canada with saxophonist Dave Liebman, and performances at Detroit Jazz Festival, Cliff Bells, and Detroit Institute of Arts with jazz bass virtuoso, John Clayton.
 The SGJO premiered Clayton’s 45 min. suite, T.H.E.
 Detroit at the festival in 2009, meeting high acclaim.
-The success of the big band has spawned an off-shoot group, The Scott Gwinnell Dectet, a 10-piece band playing original arrangements by Gwinnell and other band members.

 In his career as a pianist, Scott has played with many musical people of note, jazz and otherwise, including Aretha Franklin, Vanessa Williams, Sheena Easton, Roberta Flack, Joe Lovano, Steve Turre, Richie Cole, Dave Liebman, John Clayton, Karriem Riggins, and Jon Hendricks.
 Scott was music director for Jon for three years.
-He has recorded over 20 professional recordings as a sideman and has recorded four of his own, including, Cass Corridor Story (2012), released by Detroit Music Factory, a part of the world-famous Mack Ave. jazz label.
-In 2011, Scott was the music director for Music Hall’s largest fund-raiser performance, Cars and Stars, and is the house pianist on Fridays at Detroit’s legendary supper-club, The London Chop House.
+He has recorded over 30 professional recordings as a sideman and has recorded four of his own, including, Cass Corridor Story (2012) and Mulgrew-ology (2019), released by Detroit Music Factory, a part of the world-famous Mack Ave. jazz label.
+In 2009 and 2011, Scott was the music director for Music Hall’s Cars and Stars, directing shows for Sheena Easton and Elaine Stritch.